 Houston Zoo | Saturday, May 25 at 1 p.m.

 The Houston Zoo’s Family Nature Club will be hosting a fun family get together at the Willow Waterhole.
 The club is a perfect opportunity to get the entire family outside to explore nature and have fun this Memorial Day weekend!
 Willow Waterhole is located just past 610 in Southwest Houston.
 For more information, click here.

 Sunday Family Fun Zone & Memorial Day Viewing

 For the space enthusiast, enjoy a four to five-hour guided tour of NASA Johnson Space Center.
 The Level 9 Tour is typically four to five hours and is described as the ultimate NASA experience.
 Visitors will see the historic Mission Operations Control Room, the current Mission Control and explore Rocket Park.
 All NASA guides are highly trained and loaded with interesting information throughout the tour.
-All tickets must be purchased in advance here.
 Further, Level 9 Tours include a second-day ticket allowing you to return the next day to explore more of Space Center Houston.

 Waugh Drive Bridge Near Buffalo Bayou | Anytime

 One local curiosity that’s always interesting and fun is the Waugh Drive Bat Colony.
 This colony of Mexican free-tailed bats lives around the bridge for the entire year and is thought to be the largest colony in Texas.
 The Waugh Bridge Bat Colony has become such a spectacle that there is a dedicated observation deck for visitors.
 A small reminder, be courteous of the bats and their home.
 For more information click here.